roechi/zunzunsite3-docker/README.md

 ## Running the webserver with Docker Compose

-Prerequisites: Ensure that you have both Docker and `docker-compose` installed and that the docker daemon is running.
+**Prerequisites:** Ensure that you have both Docker and `docker-compose` installed and that the Docker daemon is running.

 To run the webserver, execute this in the project root:
 ```bash